fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/devices-release-notes.md

 Bug fixes including improvements in font rendering on side cars among others

+Contacts on Teams app and sidecar will now be sorted alpabetically

 ### January 8, 2025

 **Applies to:** *Teams app version: 1449/1.0.94.2024122303 (Poly, Yealink, AudioCodes)*